 WHAT YOU CAN LOOK FORWARD TO:

-Each member will enjoy a weekly or bi-weekly share of fresh, certified organic fruits, vegetables, grains and herbs (depending on availability).
+Each member will enjoy a weekly or bi-weekly share of fresh, certified organic fruits, vegetables, microgreens and herbs (depending on availability).
 Our carefully selected varieties and organic growing practices bring out the very best in flavor and nutrition.
 Produce is harvested when it is ripe, just before you receive it.
 Members can enjoy peace of mind knowing that everything is grown organically, meeting or exceeding that of USDA Organic protocols.
 We never use chemicals, synthetic pesticides or herbicides on any of our crops.

 WHAT WE GROW:

 Choose Weekly (16 weeks $400) or Bi-Weekly Shares (8 weeks $240).

-- Add a dozen chicken eggs to each pick up (16 weeks for $112 or 8 weeks for $56).
+Add a dozen of our pastured chicken eggs to each pick up (16 weeks for $112 or 8 weeks for $56).

 Pay in full and receive a 10% discount or make two payments and pay full price.

 PICK UP DAYS & LOCATIONS:

 Saturday 8a-12p Gilbert Farmers Market (Gilbert)

-- Saturday 8a-12p Phoenix Public Market (Phoenix)
+Saturday 8a-12p Phoenix Public Market (Phoenix)

-- Wednesday 9a-2p Crepe Bar (Tempe)
+Thursday 9a-2p Crepe Bar (Tempe)

-- Wednesday 12p-3p Pane Bianco (Phoenix)
+Thursday 12p-3p Pane Bianco (Phoenix)

-- Wednesday 4p-9p Arizona Wilderness Brewing Co (Gilbert)
+Thursday 4p-9p Arizona Wilderness Brewing Co (Gilbert)